Yes, And

 Share Button

-This entry was posted in Multiple Sclerosis Association of America and tagged , by Dana Mietus.
+This entry was posted in Multiple Sclerosis Association of America and tagged , by Dana Carney.
 Bookmark the permalink.

-My name is Dana Mietus and I am the Social Media Coordinator here at MSAA.
+My name is Dana Carney, and I am the Social Media Manager here at MSAA.
 I am a graduate of the University of Iowa with a background in music performance and education and I have enjoyed the honor of working for a variety of nonprofits.
-My free time revolves around my two dogs, but if there’s any time left over I enjoy reading, playing video games, learning a new craft every two months (currently embroidery) and watching sports with my spouse.
+My free time revolves around my two dogs, but if there’s any time left over, I enjoy running with my spouse, video games, folk dancing, or learning a variety of new hobbies.

 Leave a Comment